aenodehi/RUL_Battery/src/scripts/README.md

 Naïve forecast
 Here, we can see that the forecast is a straight line and completely ignores any pattern in the series.
 This is by far the simplest way to forecast, hence why it is naïve.

+Using NIXTLA library to generate a baseline forecast.

 ---